← All claims

 2023 · Mol Psychiatry

-observational mixed moderate Multicohort prospective study (n=13,297) linked a dietary pattern including red meat/pork to lower depression risk, but effect driven by whole pattern not meat alone; observational, adjacent.
+observational tested-null moderate Multicohort prospective study (n=13,297) linked a dietary pattern including red meat/pork to lower depression risk, but effect driven by whole pattern not meat alone; observational, adjacent.

 Mela